gocodeup/intro-to-testing-js/README.md

 ### Refactoring
 - How do we know that it's time to refactor?
 The answer: Once we have a handful of green tests, but the logic feels hard-coded, funky, or incomplete, then it's probably refactoring time.
 - Notice that when the input is "Jane", "Pat", or "Alex", the tests green.
 But what if we sent in any other name as the argument?
-- If every new test means that we're adding another `if` or `else if` to the code, is there a better way of doing things?
+- When every new test means that we're adding another `if` or `else if` to the code, is there a better way of doing things?
 - Refactoring is only possible once we have a handful of passing, green tests.
 These give us safety and guidance.
 - This may feel slow, but each new test cycle should only take 2-3 minutes, if not shorter!
-- Since our goal is to have a sayHello function that says hello to any input string, then all these conditionals won't fly...
+- Since our goal is to have a sayHello function that says hello to any input string, then adding a new conditional for each input is not scalable.
 - In the TDD approach, refactoring is only possible if you have enough tests and enough code that all the tests are green.
 In this way, your tests provide a target for the refactor.
 If your refactoring fails tests that

 ### Implementing the refactoring